 You can operate in your

-personal name or you can form a company and operate in a
+personal name as a sole trader or you can form a company and

-company name.
-The risk you take in operating in your
+operate in a company name.
+The risk you take in operating in

-personal name is that if anything goes wrong on the tour you
+your personal name is that if anything goes wrong on the

 That is why most people set up a company and put the risk

 of anything going wrong on the tour in the company.

 Companies cost money to set up and cost money to run but on

 balance it’s money well spent because tours are full of

 requirements such as obtaining an Australian Business Number